These homemade trail mix cookies are so delicious. They're easy to make and great to take on the go. PLUS they are actually healthy!

 - Bake until set and lightly browned, about 10 minutes.
 Remove immediately to cooling racks.

 If you love low-cal recipes, get this one, along with two more delicious recipes totally FREE by signing up below!
-It's a fun little sneak peek to the new Low Cal Menu Plan box coming out March 21st!
+It's a fun little sneak peek to the new Low Cal Menu Plan box if you've not decided if you want to get it or not.
 Just enter your email below and I'll send them right to you!

 I won't send you any spam, ever.
 Promise.

-You can find this dessert recipe (plus 11 more dessert recipes) and 60 other equally delicious dinner recipes on our low calorie menu plan launching March 21st!
+You can find this dessert recipe (plus 11 more dessert recipes) and 60 other equally delicious dinner recipes on our low calorie menu plan.
 This purchase also includes membership to our amazing private facebook group that is full of the most encouraging folks on the planet. 🙂

 Here are some more easy recipes you might enjoy: